Research: I have a passion for anything related to cell biology and developmental neurobiology.

 Career Goals: My ultimate goal is to become a research professor with my own lab and with my own students to teach and mentor.
 CSD has done a great job in preparing me for this!
 Within the program, there are multiple opportunities to teach and be involved with mentorship.
 I’ve developed lectures for CSD courses, I’m a student representative on the CSD curriculum committee, and I am a co-director of the student-run Journal Club.
 I’ve also had the opportunity to mentor undergraduate & master’s students within my lab and gain formal mentorship training through CSD’s Developing Scholars program.
 With the support of the program, my thesis mentor, and my thesis committee, I feel thoroughly prepared for the next stop in my career-- obtaining a postdoc position!

-Research Interests: One of my research interests is the cross-talk between the CNS and immune system and I would like to be involved in both basic science and translational aspects of the topic.
+Research Interests: One of my research interests is the cross-talk between the CNS and immune system and I would like to be involved in both developmental and translational aspect of the topic.

 Rotation Labs: Richard Benninger, Kristen Boyle, Mike Zuscik